 Q: My sauce doesn’t taste like my favorite restaurant’s sauce.
 What did I do wrong?

 A: Likely nothing is wrong with the sauce that you made.
-Each Japanese steakhouse has their own white sauce recipe, so the flavors depend on your favorite restaurant’s unique combination and quantity of ingredients.
+Each Japanese steakhouse has its own white sauce recipe, so the flavors depend on your favorite restaurant’s unique combination and quantity of ingredients.
 Adjust this recipe as a base to make your best hibachi sauce.

 Q: Do I have to use smoked paprika?
 What if I only have normal paprika?